Installing a local Assist pipeline

 In Home Assistant, the Assist pipelines are made up of various components that together form a voice assistant.

-For each component you can choose from different options.
+For each component, you can choose from different options.
 There is a speech-to-text and text-to-speech option that runs entirely local.
+No data is sent to external servers for processing.

 Prerequisites